BIBLE PASSAGE:

 contributor to His ministry.
 God, the Creator of the universe,

-He even gives us spiritual gifts so that we will be equipped
+He even gives us spiritual gifts so we will be equipped to serve

-to serve Him.
-Some may struggle with the difference between
+Him.
+Some may struggle with the difference between talents

-talents and spiritual gifts.
-For instance, someone could have a
+and spiritual gifts.
+For instance, someone could have a ‘talent’

-‘talent’ for singing, but their ‘spiritual gift’ may be encouraging
+for singing, but their ‘spiritual gift’ may be to encourage others.

 Singing puts them ’on stage’ in front of people (and could be

-of the masses, but is seen by God.
-Although our service may
+masses, but is seen by God.
+Although serving Him may not

 called us to do, then we can learn from the scriptures above.